Post-Disaster Affected Area Segmentation with a Vision Transformer (ViT)-based EVAP Model using Sentinel-2 and Formosat-5 Imagery: Proposed Method

-\section{3.
-Proposed Method}
+\section{Proposed Method}

-\subsection{3.1 Problem Setup}
+\subsection{Problem Setup}

 Our objective is to segment disaster-affected regions using multi-temporal remote sensing imagery acquired from Sentinel-2~\cite{sentinel2} and Formosat-5~\cite{formosat5}.
 For each target area, we acquire pre-disaster and post-disaster images, each with four spectral bands (R, G, B, NIR).
 To facilitate joint analysis, both images are co-registered and resampled to a common spatial resolution.
-The resulting input can be represented as an 8-channel array:
+As illustrated in Fig. \ref{fig:input-construction}, the resulting input can be represented as an 8-channel image array:

 where $I_{\mathrm{pre}}, I_{\mathrm{post}} \in \mathbb{R}^{H \times W \times 4}$ are the pre- and post-disaster images.
 The segmentation task is to predict a binary mask $Y \in \{0,1\}^{H \times W}$, indicating the disaster-affected areas.